 INTRODUCTION: SABARIMALA TEMPLE ISSUE

-Sabarimala temple, a Hindu religion shrine, which is devoted to Lord Ayyappa.
+Sabarimala temple, a Hindu religious shrine, which is devoted to Lord Ayyappa.
 The location of the temple is at the Periyar Tiger Reserve in the Western Ghats mountain ranges of Pathanamthitta district in Kerala.
 The temple prohibits the entry of women those are between the ages of 10-50 in their ‘menstruating years’ because it is a place of worship.
-In the High Court of Kerala in the landmark case of S.M. v. the Secretary the court held that the exclusion or prevention of women entering the temple was constitutional & just as it was a long-standing custom and tradition prevailing since ancient time.
-In the year 2006, the group of Indian Young Lawyers Association challenged the Sabarimala Temple’s custom and tradition of prohibit the entrance of women and further filed a public interest litigation [PIL] petition before the Supreme Court.
-The main and crucial argument put up by the petitioners was stated that the custom and tradition of the sabarimala temple are violating Article 14 and 25 of the female worshippers which are expressed under Indian Constitution.
+In the High Court of Kerala in the landmark case of S.M. v. the Secretary, the court held that the exclusion or prevention of women entering the temple was constitutional & just as it was a long-standing custom and tradition prevailing since ancient time.
+In the year 2006, the group of Indian Young Lawyers Association challenged the Sabarimala Temple’s custom and tradition of prohibiting the entrance of women and further filed a public interest litigation [PIL] petition before the Supreme Court.
+The main and crucial argument put up by the petitioners was stated that the custom and tradition of the Sabarimala temple are violating Articles 14 and 25 of the female worshippers which are expressed under the Indian Constitution.

 REASONS BEHIND ARISING OF SABARIMALA TEMPLE ISSUE

 The basic or initiative reason behind ban on the entry of women those are in the “menstruating years” between the age of [10-50] years in the Sabarimala temple because of their ancient customs and tradition of the temple depicts that he is celibate, he should not be distracted.